Tax reliefs and rebates are allowable if:

 Grandparent Caregiver Relief (GCR)

-Mr and Mrs Sim had their first child (Singapore Citizen) in 2022.
+Mr and Mrs Sim had their first child (Singapore Citizen) in 2024.
 Mrs Sim is a working mother and has engaged the help of her mother-in-law to take care of the child.
-Her mother-in-law was living in Singapore and not working or carrying on any trade, business, profession or vocation in 2022.
+Her mother-in-law was living in Singapore and not earning trade, business, profession, vocation and/or employment income exceeding $8,000 in 2024.
 In addition, no one else is claiming GCR on her mother-in-law.
-Hence, Mrs Sim may claim GCR of $3,000 on her mother-in-law for the Year of Assessment 2023.
+Hence, Mrs Sim may claim GCR of $3,000 on her mother-in-law for the Year of Assessment 2025.

 NSman Wife Relief